 9. Dogs Protect Us

-Ok, not every dog owner has a Rottweiler or a Doberman who is trained to take down an assailant, but there’s a little bit of police dog lurking inside all of our buddies.
-Even a teacup Chihuahua will alert you when you have a visitor, expected or otherwise.
-Whether it’s a family dog saving a child from danger or alerting authorities to a lost owner, or a scruffy mutt who finds an abandoned newborn and carries her to safety.
+Okay, not every dog owner has a Rottweiler or a Doberman who is trained to take down an assailant, but there’s a little bit of police dog lurking inside all of our buddies.
+Even a tiny Chihuahua can alert you when you have a visitor, expected or otherwise.
 Working dogs spend their lives sniffing out drugs and bombs and now even cancer.
-Dogs will put themselves in harms way for their humans.
+Whether it’s a family dog saving a child from danger or alerting authorities to a lost owner, or a scruffy mutt who finds an abandoned newborn and carries her to safety, dogs will put themselves in harms way for their humans.
 Some say that dogs are the only beings that love us more than they love themselves.

 10. Dogs Are Good For Your Heart

-It isn’t just the added physical activity, though that may play a large role, your dog can help you live a longer, happier and healthier life, starting with your heart.
-Improved happiness, activity, community involvement, attachment, company and affection reduce stress.
-“Pet ownership, particularly dog ownership, may be responsible for reduction in cardiovascular disease risk.”
-The statement on pet ownership was published online in the journal Circulation.
+It isn’t just the added physical activity, though that may play a large role.
+Your dog can help you live a longer, happier and healthier life, starting with your heart.
+Improved happiness, activity, community involvement, attachment, company, and affection reduce stress.
+“Pet ownership, particularly dog ownership, may be responsible for reduction in cardiovascular disease risk,” says the journal Circulation.

 And in a related article: “People who have dogs live longer than people who have cats, and the assumption has been that dogs naturally cause their owners to be more active,” suggests Dr. Thomas Lee, Co-Editor in Chief of the Harvard Heart Letter.
 “The emotional benefits of having an affectionate creature are also one of the theories for why dog-lovers live longer.”

 Dogs love unconditionally.
 They remain loyal to us throughout their lives.
 They make us laugh, protect us, teach us and give us affection.
 People may let us down when we give our hearts to them, but a dog never will.
-As one long-time dog owner and rescuer said to me, when I asked her how she could deal with adopting her dear friends out to new homes, or nursing an old or sick dog through their last days, “I’m thankful for every dog I’ve ever loved.
-It’s worth it because the only time a dog will ever break your heart, is when they die.”
+As one long-time dog rescuer said to me, when I asked her how she coped with adopting her dear friends out to new homes or nursing an old or sick dog through their last days, “I’m thankful for every dog I’ve ever loved.
+It’s worth it because the only time a dog will ever break your heart is when they die.”
 That’s so very true.